 No. Her body jerked as she tried to keep herself from throwing up and she had to blink several times to clear her vision.

 Katelyn gave her a cautious look and held up her hands.
 "It's complicated but, I'm not," she started to explain.
 "Please, lower your weapon.
 Let us have a look at your injuries.
-We will take you with us."
+We will take you with us.
+Get you to safety."

-Shepard never stopped looking at them but Miranda shifted and turned to her Commander.
+Shepard never stopped looking at them, but Miranda shifted and turned to her commanding officer.

 Helena had a suicidal urge to tell Miranda that they'd take their chances with the bomb, but then she felt a light hand on her shoulder and turned back to see Rinn give her a pale, but pointed look.
-She didn't say anything but her meaning was clear.
+Her friend didn't say anything, but her meaning was clear.